Skip navigation

 Diagnosing CP involves several steps:

 • Developmental monitoring (or surveillance) means tracking a child's growth and development over time.
-If there are any concerns about your child's development, then he or she should have a developmental screening test as soon as possible.
+If there are any concerns about your child's development, they should have a developmental screening test as soon as possible.

-• Developmental screening involves a giving your child a short test to check for motor, movement, or other developmental delays.
-If the screenings are not normal, the provider will recommend some evaluations.
+• Developmental screening involves giving your child a short test to check for motor, movement, or other developmental delays.
+If the screenings are not normal, the provider will recommend more evaluations.

 • Developmental and medical evaluations are done to diagnose which disorder your child has.
-The provider many use many tools to make the diagnosis:
+To make the diagnosis, your provider:

-• A check of your child's motor skills, muscle tone, reflexes, and posture.
+• Will check your child's motor skills, muscle tone, reflexes, and posture

-• Lab tests, genetic tests, and/or imaging tests.
+• May order lab tests, genetic tests, and/or imaging tests

 What are the treatments for cerebral palsy (CP)?